-At KSL Diagnostics, we understand COVID-19 travel testing requires urgent and special attention to ensure your test results are valid when traveling across state lines or to another country.
+At KSL Diagnostics, we understand COVID-19 travel testing requires urgent and special attention to ensure your test results are valid when traveling.
 To assist you with your travel testing needs:

 This test is acceptable for most travel requirements—know your travel requirements prior to testing.
-KSL Diagnostics does NOT take responsibility for travel testing requirements beyond providing test results in approximately 30 minutes*
+KSL does NOT take responsibility for travel testing requirements beyond providing test results in about 30 minutes*

 This test meets requirement for NAAT (nucleic acid amplification test).

 Payment required at time of testing—no prescription/insurance billing

 - For more information on KSL Diagnostics test pricing and policies, see below or call 1-800-960-1080 to speak with a representative

 - Send your specific travel testing questions to firstname.lastname@example.org — we regularly monitor this account and will respond promptly

 *30-Minute RT-PCR test results are expected to be reported within one hour.
 In rare instances, more time may be required.
 Inconclusive results may require collection of a new sample.
 While KSL Diagnostics will make every effort to provide test results within one hour, there are no guarantees and any refunds will be given at our discretion.

 No appointment necessary